 Think through some of these dreams you've had.
 The ambience, the colors, the food, the photography style.
 Communicate these with your partner and ask them for theirs so that the both of you can work together and get the wedding of both of your dreams.

-3: Do You Wish to be Involved in the Planning?
+3: How Involved Do I Want to be in the Planning?

 You might both be busy in the height of your careers and it can be hard to plan a wedding on top of what's demanded of you, at work.
 This is why there are many couples who take the route of hiring a wedding planner, who can take care of all the little details.